 By Braulio Giron, Jr. on July 9, 2019

-Great data science jobs don’t simply fall on your lap, even if you’ve mastered SQL, Python, or R, among others, but knowing what your options are can help in your parlaying of your technical skills into a successful career
+Great data science jobs don’t simply fall on your lap, even if you’ve mastered SQL, Python, or R, among others, but knowing what your options are can help find a successful career

 But where to start?
-Learning data science skills can revolutionize your career, but after attending online classes, seminars, and bootcamps, finding one’s place in the still relatively new and evolving industry can still be complicated.
+Learning data science skills can revolutionize your career, but after attending online classes, seminars, and boot camps, finding one’s place in the still relatively new and evolving industry can still be complicated.
 For one thing, there is so far still no universal definition of “data scientist” or “data analyst” which most companies agree on, so different positions with the same title may require different skill sets.
-Then, there’s a plethora of other commonly-used job titles that involve data science work that you might not come across when just searching for “data analyst” or “data scientist”.
+Then, there are a plethora of other commonly-used job titles that involve data science work that you might not come across when just searching for “data analyst” or “data scientist”.

 The 'Top' Three: Analyst, Scientist, and Engineer